cbrown11/PlatformContactExample/README.md

 - The service will subscribe and listen to the domain events thats its interested in
 - Using NserviceBus learning Transport so will automatically setup the pub/sub.
 But other transporters will need their setup to be configured.
 I have written them in the pass for MSMQ, SQL, RabbitMQ via a config file.

-Navigate to view sawagger of the API `http://localhost:58118/swagger/index.html`
+Navigate to view swagger of the API `http://localhost:58118/swagger/index.html`

 ```
 cd .\Contact.Projection.API\bin\Debug\netcoreapp3.1